jbosstools/jbosstools-target-platforms/README.md

 But *do not* push changes without having the new and existing unit tests pass!

+## Updating versions of IUs in .target files

+When moving from one version of the target to another, the steps are:

+1. Update the URLs contained in multiple.target (by hand)

+2. Regenerate the IU versions:

+	$ cd jbosstools/multiple
+	$ mvn org.jboss.tools.tycho-plugins:target-platform-utils:0.0.1-SNAPSHOT:fix-versions -DtargetFile=jbosstools-multiple.target

+3. Merge changes in new target file to actual target file:

+	$ mv jbosstools-multiple.target_fixedVersion.target jbosstools-multiple.target
+	$ rm jbosstools-multiple.target_update_hints.txt

 ## Contribute fixes and features

 _JBoss Tools Target Platforms_ is open source, and we welcome anybody that wants to